vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 We see that a lot of calls to [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/initiatePaymentV3UsingPOST) use an incorrectly formatted phone number.
 The effect is that the user's phone number is not correctly pre-filled on the Vipps landing page.

-Please make sure you send the `mobileNumber` in `91234567` format, not `+47 91 2 345 67` or something else.
+Please make sure you send the `mobileNumber` in `91234567` format, not `+47 91 23 45 67` or something else.

-We have previously tried to respond with `HTTP 400 Bad Request` for incorrectly formatted phone numbers, but that broke _a lot_  of integrations.
+We have previously tried to respond with `HTTP 400 Bad Request` (as we should) for incorrectly formatted phone numbers, but that broke _a lot_  of integrations.

 # Reminders